 Europe is one of the most amazing places to travel.
 The variety of languages, cultures, history and food all squeezed into one, easy to navigate landmass make it the perfect place to backpack around or live for a while and explore through weekend getaways.
 The only drawback is the cost.

 Europe is by no means a budget backpackers paradise but there are many ways to cut costs and still enjoy everything this amazing continent has to offer.
-The major and unavoidable costs on any trip are transport, food and accommodation.'Heading East' and 'travelling in off-peak seasons' will certainly cut the costs of any trip but not everyone is that flexible.
+The major and unavoidable costs on any trip are transport, food and accommodation.
+'Heading East' and 'travelling Europe in the off season' are great ways to cut the costs of any trip.
+But if you have to go to Europe in the summer there are still ways to save money.
 So here's a breakdown of some ways to travel Europe on a budget.
 From saving a few euros here and there to doing it on an extreme budget.

 Before you set out you can be saving money.
 Skyscanner is my go-to for flights as is has a variety of easy to use functions which let you look at nearby airports, prices over different days and flights to wherever is cheapest.
 Make sure to use it in an incognito window so it doesn't see your search history and bump up the prices (it's a real thing!)

-In Europe, hitchhiking is the ultimate free way to get around.
+Hitchhiking in Europe is the ultimate free way to get around.
 In most countries it is accepted and relatively easy to get a ride.
 Make sure you're at a point that is easy to pull over and carry some cardboard to make signs for your direction or next destination.
-Make sure to look clean and friendly and you'll have no problems traveling between cities for free.
+Make sure to look clean and friendly and you'll have no problems travelling between cities for free.
 The amount of traffic in Europe means there are almost always people going your way.
-We even hitchhiked out of London city centre.
+We even hitchhiked out of London city centre!

 Rome2rio is another great website for searching cheap travel methods.
 Simply type in your location and destination and it will tell you all the ways of getting there with a rough price.

 If you're travelling in summer, take a tent.
-Free camping is legal in the Baltics, Scandinavia and parts of Eastern Europe.
+Free camping is legal in the Baltics, Scandinavia and parts of Eastern Europe (check out our favourite free camping spots in Albania).
 There are a vast network of affordable campsites across the rest of Europe.
-Also check out permanent campsites like the one I stayed at on the outskirts of Rome.
+Also check out campsites with permanent tents like the one I stayed at on the outskirts of Rome.
 Way cheaper than staying in the centre, had a bar and swimming pool and was an easy train ride into town.
+For more Italy inspiration check out this awesome guide to planning an Italy itinerary!

 We have had nothing but positive experiences both as surfers and hosts.
 In general try to give 5-10days notice, if you're staying a few days offer to cook or bring a bottle of wine and be open-minded and considerate.
 You'll meet some great people!

 On the road for a while?
 Why not invest in a van and pay no accommodation costs for your entire trip?
-We just bought one for our trip next year.
-Check it out here.
+We are currently living in ours and travelling through the Balkans.
+Here's a list of vanlife essentials to get you ready for life on the road.

 A habit Max and I get into while we're travelling is to only eat 2 meals a day.
 We often have some fruit or muesli bars as a quick morning snack but we don't eat a proper meal until 11-12ish which then keeps us going until dinner.
 Many hostels in Europe offer free breakfast so take advantage!
 Fill up and, if your feeling extra thrifty, make some sandwiches and take some fruit for a packed lunch.

 Hostels and Airbnbs also often have a kitchen available for use.
 If you're staying in one place for a few days consider heading to a supermarket and cooking some simple pasta or rice dishes to save some money.
 Team up with some other travellers to buy in bulk.
-Friends of mine did this in Mexico and averaged about 20c per person for a decent meal.
+Friends of mine did this in Bosnia and Herzegovina and averaged about 50c per person for a decent meal.

 If the weather is decent then make use of the abundant bakeries in Europe for a cheap picnic lunch in the park or square.